mroberts/stmBrowser/README.md

 ###Summary

 This repository will host the development version of the STM Browser.
 It is also available on CRAN.
-It implements a visualization of the Structural Topic Model (stm) that allows users to visualize relationships between topics and covariates.
+It provides an interactive environment for exploring STM model results in a web browser.
+THe visualization pairs a configurable scatter plot with the full text of a selected document.
+The interactive scatterplot allows specification of the x-position, y-position, color, and radius of each document based on metdata.

 The package currently includes functionality to:
-* output a visualization from an stm model
 * visualize both continuous and categorical covariate relationships with topics
+* change the size, color, and orientation of topics and covariates to explore the visualization
 * click on documents within the visualization to read them

 ###Other Resources